Bwiil-Masakage/AirBnB_clone/web_static/README.md

-This is a directory for my HTML and CSS
+This is for my HTML and CSS in the web static project.